SamPruden/sampruden.github.io/_posts/2023-09-18-godot-is-not-the-new-unity.md

 However, in my experience, very few engine APIs get as much use as physics.
 If I look at the engine API calls in my gameplay code, they're probably 80% physics and transforms.

 Let's also remember that `Dictionary` is only part of the problem.
-If we look a little wider for things returning `Godot.Collections.Array<T>` (remember: heap allocated, contents as `Variant`) we find lots from physics, to mesh & geometry manipulation, to navigation, to tilemaps, to rendering.
+If we look a little wider for things returning `Godot.Collections.Array<T>` (remember: heap allocated, contents as `Variant`) we find lots from physics, mesh & geometry manipulation, navigation, tilemaps, rendering, and more.

 Physics may be a particularly bad (but essential) area of the API, but the heap allocated type problems, as well as the general slowness of the pointer chasing, are deeply rooted throughout.